-A slender, pyramidal tree is absolutely perfect planted between the windows of a colonial house.
+A slender, pyramid oak tree is absolutely perfect planted between the windows of a colonial house.

 Always consider the texture, character and growth habit of the plant because vines can be a wild beast (for one example).

-This is a big detriment factor for a perfect plant placed just right.
+This is a big determining factor for a perfect plant placed just right.